CLOTHING, ACCESSORIES AND HOME DECOR. HAND MADE. FAIR TRADE.

 MamaQuilla Textiles is a Canadian-based business with a mission to celebrate the art of handmade cloth.

-MamaQuilla is committed to fair trade principles and Community Economic Development (CED).
-Fair trade is a system of trade that uses the markets to promote social justice.
+MamaQuilla is committed to Community Economic Development (CED) principles.
 CED is a community-based and community-directed process that explicitly combines social and economic development and is directed towards fostering the economic, social, ecological and cultural well-being of communities and regions.